 New College is particularly famous for its musical and cultural education.
 It houses a world-class choir with an associated choir school, and the fellows have written many of the world's leading textbooks in the discipline.
 The College has recently built a number of state-of-the-art music practise studios for all students to use.
-Additionally, New College is currently in the e process of building a new quad, the Gradel Quadrangles, on Mansfield Road, which will mainly contain undergraduate accommodation, but also an exhibition space, a concert hall, as well as additional study space.
-The building project is targeted to be completed towards the end of 2023.
+Additionally, New College has recently opened a new quad, the Gradel Quadrangles, on Mansfield Road.
+The building, with its imaginative architectural design, mainly contains undergraduate accommodation, but also an exhibition space, a concert hall, as well as additional study space.